Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Fluctuation-response relations for steady states

-The static correlation matrix $\mat{\omega}$, which we term the reactive frequency matrix, is an anti-Hermitian matrix.
-When the time reversal signature of all components of $\vec{A}$ is identical, then $\mat{\omega}=0$ by time reversal symmetry, see Appendix~\ref{sec:symmetry}, therefore non-vanishing $\mat{\omega}$ signifies a non-equilibrium steady state with broken time reversal symmetry.
-When $\vec{A}$ contains variables with opposite time-reversal signatures, non-vanishing $\mat{\omega}$ is possible at equilibrium.
+If all components of $\vec{A}$ have the same time-reversal signature, then time-reversal symmetry implies $\mat{\omega}=\mat{0}$ (see Appendix~\ref{sec:symmetry}).
+Therefore, in this case a non-vanishing $\mat{\omega}$ is a clear signature of a non-equilibrium steady state with broken time-reversal symmetry.
+By contrast, if $\vec{A}$ contains variables with opposite time-reversal signatures, a non-vanishing $\mat{\omega}$ can arise even at equilibrium.

 We would like to obtain a dynamical equation for the time dependent correlation function $\mat{\psi}(t)$.
 With this aim, we use the Laplace transform of Eq.~(\ref{eq:d2/dt2psi}), which reads